tildearrow/furnace/src/asm/68k/amigatest/README.md

 go to file > export Amiga validation data...

-put sample.bin, seq.bin and wave.bin in this directory.
+put sample.bin, sbook.bin, seq.bin, wave.bin and wbook.bin in this directory.

 type `make`. you need vasm (68000 with Mot syntax) in order for it to work. alternatively, type: